 Students renting vehicles locally using University funds must comply with the following requirements and are only permitted to rent vehicles through Enterprise.

 Enterprise has agreed to rent vehicles and to include primary insurance coverage to University approved student drivers between the ages of 18 and 25 who are renting a vehicle for official University business.
 Only approved student drivers are authorized to rent vehicles with University funds.

 Reservations for approved student drivers must be made in advance using the University's corporate number.
-Students should decline additional insurance coverage when traveling on official University business.
+Students will need to purchase the Supplemental Liability Protection Coverage at the time of rental.

 Enterprise has agreed to rent mini-vans to approved student drivers who are at least 18 years of age and on official University business.
 Student drivers must have successfully completed the online test and must be van certified through the University’s department of public safety.
 Students must also present authorization from a University administrator at the time of the rental.

 When you use your own vehicle for University business, your personal insurance is always primary and will provide coverage for damages incurred if there is an accident involving your vehicle.
 When using your personal auto for University business, you are required to comply with all state regulations — including maintaining the minimal amount of insurance coverage.